dwrowland52/App_Project/README.md

 catkin build
 source devel/setup.bash
 ```
+* There will be an error about being unable to resolve a dependency on tvf_construction.
+That's fine since we aren't using it.
 * Add the files in App_Project/PCD to ~/demo_ws.
 To run the demo, these files need to be in you pwd.
 The other files in App_Project are unnecessary, since theyre included in tvar_planner_sim_demo.git

 ## Steps to Run the Demo: